Associated Press

 The Roots of Alcoholics Anonymous

 In 1935, a second group of alcoholics formed in New York followed by a third group in Cleveland in 1939.
 Through the group, Wilson “emphasized that alcoholism was a malady of mind, emotions and body,” according to A.A.
-It took more than four years for the three founding groups to help 100 alcoholics achieve recovery.

 In 1939, the group published its textbook, “Alcoholics Anonymous.”
 Written by Wilson, the book explained the group’s philosophy, including the now well-known 12 steps of recovery.

 Alcoholics Anonymous continued to grow, spreading across the United States and Canada.
 According to the A.A.
 Web site, by 1950, there were 100,000 recovered alcoholics worldwide.
 Also in 1950, A.A. held its first international convention in Cleveland.
-Smith spoke at the meeting, delivering what would be his last speech to fellow A.A. members; he died later that year.

 Alcoholics Anonymous continues to grow today.
 Due to the fact that the group doesn’t keep formal membership lists, it is difficult to obtain accurate figures on membership.
 The A.A.
 Web site estimates that there are more than 55,000 groups and roughly 1.2 million members in the U.S. alone.

-Key Players: Bill Wilson
+Biography: Bill Wilson

-According to a Time magazine profile, Wilson drank first as a soldier and then as a businessman, “to alleviate his depressions and to celebrate his Wall Street success.”
+Wilson drank first as a soldier and then as a businessman, “to alleviate his depressions and to celebrate his Wall Street success.”
 By 1933, he and his wife were living with her parents in Brooklyn, N.Y., and Wilson’s drinking had made him unemployable.

 Getting sober was the first stop in turning his life around.
 Helping fellow alcoholic Smith was the second step, and paved the way for the founding of Alcoholics Anonymous.
 According to Time magazine, “As Alcoholics Anonymous grew, Wilson became its principal symbol.”
 Throughout his life with the group, “he clung to the principles and the power of anonymity,” and declined Time’s offer to put him on the magazine’s cover—“even with his back turned.”